mkdadche/jen/README.md

 ```

 ## Running with Docker
-**execute the below two steps and they should be taken with each of the above repository.**
+**Execute the below two steps and they should be taken with each of the above repository.**
 ### Build the docker image
 ```
 docker build -t frontend-app .